-The third and final solar eclipse of the year falls on December 26, 2019, in the world’s Eastern Hemisphere.
-However, this is the year’s only annular eclipse – sometimes called a “ring of fire” eclipse.
-An annular eclipse, like a total solar eclipse, happens when the new moon moves directly in front of the sun – except that in the case of an annular eclipse, the new moon is too small to totally cover over the sun’s disk.
-Therefore an annulus – or thin ring of sunshine – surrounds the new moon silhouette.
+2019’s only annular eclipse – the third and final solar eclipse of this year – falls on December 26.
+It’s visible along a narrow path in the world’s Eastern Hemisphere.
+Like a total solar eclipse, an annular solar eclipse happens when the new moon moves directly in front of the sun.
+During a total solar eclipse, the new moon completely covers over the solar disk.
+During an annular eclipse, the lunar disk is too small to totally cover over the sun, so an annulus – or thin ring of the sun’s surface – surrounds the new moon silhouette.

 The first solar eclipse on January 6, 2019, was a partial solar eclipse, and the second one on July 2, 2019, was a total solar eclipse.
 Because this is an annular eclipse – not a total solar eclipse – there is no safe window for directly watching this eclipse without proper eye protection.

 We refer you to the map (and animation) of the December 26th annular eclipse below.
 The narrow red ribbon outlines the narrow path of the annular eclipse, starting at sunrise in Saudi Arabia (at left) and then ending at sunset over the North Pacific Ocean (at right).
-It takes the moon’s antumbral shadow some 3 1/3 hours to traverse this 12,900 km annular eclipse path, which has a width varying from 117 km wide at the path’s center to over 160 km wide at the path’s beginning and ending points.
+It takes the moon’s antumbral shadow some 3 1/3 hours to traverse this 8,000 mile (12,900 km) annular eclipse path, which has a width varying from 73 miles (117 km) wide at the path’s center to 100 miles (over 160 km) wide at the path’s beginning and ending points.

 Hofuf, Saudi Arabia